SamBurgess93/Crypto-Memory/README.md

 #### Player Goals
 The player is looking for:
 - An enjoyable and entertaining game to play, with clear instructions.
-- High Score system that promotes the user to return to the game.
+- Scoring system that promotes the user to return to the game.
 - An intuitive and vibrant interface.
 - Visual and audio stimulation during play time.